1098T Form Request

 2. Complete the online questionnaire

-3. Enter your unique code: SpR20TCS51F (first 50 TCSPP International Students using TCSPP credentials) in the box on the 'Review your order' page
+3. Enter your unique code: Available prior to tax season (first 50 TCSPP International Students using TCSPP credentials) in the box on the 'Review your order' page

 4. Sprintax will prepare your tax return